 My interests revolve around the broad topic of aquatic ecology and management of aquatic resources.
 I am interested in understanding the structure and function of aquatic systems and applying that information to informed management applications.
 I have largely dedicated my research effort to investigate problems regarding the St. Lawrence River.
 This commitment involves important research on the effects of environmental change, both biotic and abiotic, and exploitation of fishery resources on a major north-temperate river ecosystem.
 My work on the St. Lawrence has focused on fish ecology and coastal wetland ecology.
 I have developed standardized monitoring databases of value in assessing nearshore and pelagic processes and fish population trends useful for assessing research needs and investigating change.
 My interest and concentration on fish and their habitats has led the program in many directions including early life history, population ecology, disease, species interactions, physiology and energetics, habitat restoration, and management.

-I am the project coordinator and research scientist for the Fish Enhancement, Mitigation, and Research Fund (FEMRF) at TIBS.
-The goals of this project are to develop, implement, and evaluate tools necessary to enhance, maintain, and mitigate critical habitat of native fish stocks in the St. Lawrence River region with an emphasis on reproductive and rearing habitat of key sport fishes (northern pike, walleye, and muskellunge).
-My background in aquatic ecology began with a B.A. in Biology from Ithaca College which led to work as a technician in the Molluscan Fisheries Lab at the Florida Fish and Wildlife Research Institute in St. Petersburg, FL.
-Next, and most recently I completed an M.S. in ecology from SUNY-ESF.
-My graduate work focused on the recovery of aquatic insects in a highly disturbed lake which stemmed from my general interest in restoration and management of aquatic communities and associated habitats.
-In my spare time, I enjoy SCUBA, any other activity that involves being in or around water, and playing softball.
+Brandy is the project coordinator and research scientist for the Fish Enhancement, Mitigation, and Research Fund at TIBS since 2010.
+The goals of this project are to develop, implement, and evaluate tools necessary to enhance, maintain, and mitigate critical habitat of native fish stocks in the St. Lawrence River.
+Brandy’s background in aquatic ecology began with a B.A. in Biology from Ithaca College which led to work as a biologist in the Molluscan Fisheries Lab at the Florida Fish and Wildlife Research Institute in St. Petersburg, FL.
+She completed an M.S. in ecology from SUNY-ESF in 2009.
+Her graduate work focused on the recovery of aquatic insects in a highly polluted lake which stemmed from her general interest in restoration and management of aquatic ecosystems.

 Geofrey E. Eckerlin started working in aquatic ecology while earning an AAS at SUNY Morrisville in Aquaculture and Aquatic Science (1999).
 Afterward, Geof studied Natural Resources Management at Cornell University (2001) and graduated to conducting fisheries research on the Hudson River and Lake Ontario with Cornell University (United States Geological Survey Cooperative Fisheries Unit, Natural Resources and the Center for the Environment) and the Hudson River National Estuarine Research Reserve.